 Fortunately, this year they could eat the produce of the field but this would be foraging rather than farming.
 This effectively gave the land two years in which it could rest, recuperate, and be restored.

-These instructions may have been laid down in Old Testament law, which we no longer live under (Bible reference), but it is a beautiful ideal of humanity living in harmony with the land they are on and the God they worship.
+These instructions may have been laid down in Old Testament law, which we no longer live under (Romans 6), but it is a beautiful ideal of humanity living in harmony with the land they are on and the God they worship.
 Rest was part of God’s plan, in the same way that work was.
 Leviticus 25 gives us an idea of how this can work for creation.